 One of his older brothers, who was working as a migrant laborer in Natal, also sent a part of his wages to cover any additional costs.
-After five years at Holy Cross he was accepted at St Peter’s, a well-known school for Black children in Johannesburg.
-For the first time he was exposed to youngsters of other traditional African cultures, as well as to institutionalized segregation and white racism.
+After five years at Holy Cross, he was accepted at St Peter’s, a well-known school for Black children in Johannesburg.
+For the first time, he was exposed to youngsters of other traditional African cultures, as well as too institutionalized segregation and white racism.

 In 1933, when he was 16, Tambo was orphaned when both of his parents passed away within a year of each other.
 During this time Tambo, achieved an excellent pass, which resulted in the Eastern Cape assembly of chiefs, the Bhunga, granting him a bursary to further his education at Fort Hare University.
 Tambo initially decided to study medicine, but at the time no university medical school would accept Black students.
 He chose a course in the sciences, and three years later he graduated with a B.S. degree in mathematics and physics.

 After his election as chairperson of the Students’ Representative Council of his residence, the Anglican Beda Hall, he organized a student protest and was expelled from Fort Hare.
 He went back to his home in Kantolo to look for employment in order to support his siblings and was offered a position as Master in Mathematics at his alma mater, St Peter’s.
 At that time Johannesburg was an exciting melting pot of cultures for young, upcoming Africans and Tambo soon became involved with Walter Sisulu, Anton Lembede, Jordan Ngubane, and Nelson Mandela, a fellow student from Fort Hare.
 The group regularly visited the house of Dr. Xuma, a medical doctor who was also the President of the African National Congress (ANC).